Applicable Large Employer

 • The employee is not from within the 95% employees to those the employer has offered minimum essential coverage

-How can be employer shared responsibilities payment calculated?
+How can be employer-shared responsibilities payment calculated?

-As inferred from the official website of the IRS, the following are the methods for the calculations of the employer shared payment responsibilities:
+As inferred from the official website of the IRS, the following are the methods for the calculations of the employer-shared payment responsibilities:

 If an ALE member does not offer minimum essential coverage to its 95% of full-time employees (with the inclusion of their dependents) is responsible for the first type of employee shared responsibilities payment whereby the employer is bound to, if at least one full-time worker receives the premium tax credit due to purchase of coverage form the marketplace: annually this payment is equal to $2,000 (indexed for future years) per full-time employee, conditional to first 30 employees excluded from the calculation – this sort of calculation is based upon all the full-time employees (minus 30) with the inclusion of all full-time employees who have minimum essential coverage by the employer or from other sources – however, there is transition relief in such a payment on certain conditions

-Whereas in another case if an ALE member does not offer minimum essential coverage to 95% of its full-time employees (and their dependents) is accountable for the second type of employer shared responsibility payment, conditional to that one employee is receiving premium tax credit due to buying of the coverage from the marketplace.
-One employee bought coverage from the market due to the coverage from the employer was not of minimum essential value, or was not affordable, or the employee was not one within the 95% of the employees whom the employer offered the coverage to annual basis the payment is equal to $3,000 (indexed for future years) but only for each full-time employee receiving a premium tax credit.
+Whereas in another case if an ALE member does not offer minimum essential coverage to 95% of its full-time employees (and their dependents) is accountable for the second type of employer shared responsibility payment, conditional to that one employee receiving premium tax credit due to buying of the coverage from the marketplace.
+One employee bought coverage from the market due to the coverage from the employer was not of minimum essential value or was not affordable, or the employee was not one within the 95% of the employees to whom the employer offered the coverage on an annual basis the payment is equal to $3,000 (indexed for future years) but only for each full-time employee receiving a premium tax credit.
 This amount should not exceed the amount the employer would have owed had the employer not offered MEC to at least 95% of its full-time employees (and their dependents).

-• Seasonal employees
+- Seasonal employees

-• Sole proprietor
+- Sole proprietor

-• 2% S corporation shareholder
+- 2% S corporation shareholder

-• Partner in a partnership
+- Partner in a partnership

 However, an employer can avoid the ALE status if having seasonal workers provided: the employer workforce (full-time employees) exceeds 50 employees for 120 days or fewer, but the employees for 120 days were seasonal workers.